robingram/commercejs-list-products-react/README.md

 ## App setup

-Next we'll create the React app, add bootstrap to simplify the styling and install the Commerce.js SDK.
+Next we'll create the React app, add Bootstrap to simplify the styling and install the Commerce.js SDK.

-We'll use `create-react-app` to install the base application. this can be called directly using the `npx` too that is part of Node.js.
+We'll use `create-react-app` to install the base application.
+This can be called directly using the `npx` tool that is part of Node.js.
 Change directory to the location on your machine where you want to install the app and run the following commands.

 ```
 npx create-react-app react-list-products